The 2015 Leaf & Pumpkin Composting Program is now closed. Thank you for your participation.

 You are welcome to take your leaves and pumpkins to the three City landfills, but the normal yard waste rate will apply once the program ends.
 For more information, visit Calgary Landfill Locations and Hours.

-Yard waste makes up almost a third of the garbage from an average home, taking up landfill space and contributing to greenhouse gas emissions.
-The Leaf & Pumpkin Composting program routinely brings in more than two million kilograms material that would otherwise end up in the landfill.
+Yard waste makes up almost 1/3 of the garbage from an average home.
+This takes up landfill space and contributes to greenhouse gas emissions.
+The Leaf & Pumpkin Composting Program brings in more than two million kilograms of waste that would otherwise end up in the landfill.

-When waste is compacted tightly in the landfill, it's starved of oxygen so it can't biodegrade into soil, compost or anything useful.
+When waste is compacted tightly in the landfill, it can't break down into soil or compost.
 Instead, it releases carbon dioxide and methane gas - a greenhouse gas that is 21 times more powerful than carbon dioxide.

 By composting your leaves and pumpkins, you help:

 - Decrease our landfill use